Deep learning reconstruction of the large scale structure of the Universe from luminosity distance observations: Introduction

 Supernovae are among the brightest astrophysical objects which can be observed in our Universe, and this has allowed to test the standard cosmological models at redshifts at which few other observations are available, and have provided the first evidence of an accelerating expansion \cite{Riess_1998}.
 Beside being useful to determine the background cosmological model parameters, they can also be used to reconstruct the density and peculiar velocity fields \cite{Odderskov_2017}, providing a unique tool to probe large scale structure at scales where other astrophysical objects are too dim to be observed.
 In the context of the luminosity distance the IP has been only solved assuming spherical symmetry \cite{Romano_2014}, and it consisted of solving complicated systems of differential equations, which required smooth functions as inputs, but observational data is rarely in a smooth form, limiting the accuracy of the results.
 In this paper we will develop a completely new inversion method, which does not assume any symmetry.

 The inversion problem is a very general subject of investigation, studied in many different fields such as medical physics \cite{Guasch2020} or seismic inversion \cite{zhang2019datadriven}, and recently deep learning has shown to be a promising approach \cite{senouf2019selfsupervised,henzler2018singleimage,chen2020seismic,zhu2020general} for its solution, taking advantage of the computational advances made possible by the availability of graphical processing units (GPU).
 The method we adopt is based on creating a database of simulated luminosity distance data obtained by solving the direct problem for a large set or random density and velocity configurations.
 The simulated data is then used to train a convolutional neural network (CNN) to solve the IP, i.e. to reconstruct the density and velocity fields from the luminosity distance.
 Since the physics of the direct problem is well understood \cite{Bonvin_2006}, there is virtually no limit in the amount of simulated data which can be created to train the CNN, allowing to obtain good results in the learning process, since deep learning performs well when a large and good quality training dataset is available.
 We first generate random density fields using the nbodykit package \cite{Hand:2017pqn}, use these as inputs for solving the direct problem, and finally use the results of the direct problem as a training data set for the CNN.

-This paper is organized as follows: the first section describes how the random density fields are generated, the second section explains how the effects on the luminosity distance are calculated from the density and velocity fields, the third section shows the neural network architecture we adopt, the function which is minimized, and provide details about the training process.
-In the last section we present the results of the inversion.
+This paper is organized as follows: the second section defines the IP, the third section explains how the mock density and velocity fields are generated, the fourth section shows how the effects on the luminosity distance are calculated from the density and velocity fields, the fifth section describes the neural network architecture we adopt, the sixth session defines the cost function which is minimized and provide details about the training process, the seventh and eighth and ninth sessions show the performance of the CNN in reconstructing the density and velocity fields.
+The last three sessions discuss the results of the inversion, how the solution of the IP could be improved with new CNN architectures, and how the method could be applied to observational data.